jinkhye/MyFinMarkdown/README.md

 This repository provides the tools for evaluating the quality of Markdown tables generated from financial documents.
 It includes scripts for automated, criteria-based assessment using a Large Language Model (LLM-as-a-Judge) and for calculating structural similarity using the Markdown Tree-Edit-Distance-based Similarity (TEDS) metric.

-These tools were developed for the research paper: **"Fine-Tuning Vision-Language Models for Structured Markdown Conversion of Financial Tables in Malaysian Audited Financial Reports"**.
+These tools were developed for the research paper: **"Fine-Tuning Vision-Language Models for Markdown Conversion of Financial Tables in Malaysian Audited Financial Reports"**.

 ## Tools Overview